 Many cats do quite well on methimazole, but it will have to be given once or twice every day for life, with regular tests to monitor hormone levels, so dosage can be regulated.
 It may be the least expensive treatment option, depending on the cat's age at onset.
 Methimazole is now available in three forms: Pills, Liquid form, or topical creams or gels which are gently rubbed inside the ear.

 - The only treatment option for cats with kidney disease or hypertrophic cardiomyopathy.

 - Side effects occur in some cats, including vomiting, anorexia, fever, anemia, and lethargy.
 A rare side effect is allergy to the drug, presenting as a rash, often on the ears and face.
 More serious side effects from long-term use include liver damage and bone marrow suppression, although these are not often seen.

 - Frequent veterinary follow-up is needed.

-- The medication does not affect the tumor, but will keep the disease in remission.
+- The medication does not affect the tumor, which may keep growing.

 - Some cats (and/or owners) cannot handle twice-daily pilling, and the attendant stress can exacerbate other physical problems.